alercah/rado/design.md

 ### Placements

-1. (\*) It should be possible to require a placement ensure that all items are accessible.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to require
+   a placement ensure that all items are accessible.
-1. (\*) It should be possible to divide the items into subsets which have restrictions on their placement.
+1. :heavy_exclamation_mark: It should be possible to divide the items into subsets which have restrictions on their placement.
 This includes one-item subsets which have a fixed location. *Example: In ALttP, keys, maps, and compasses are restricted to the dungeon in which they occur.
 In Super Metroid, each boss always gives its own completion event regardless of randomization.*
 1. It should be possible to permit some subsets of items or locations to be inaccessible. *Example: In ALttP randomizer, keys and only keys are permitted to be inaccessible.*
-1. It should be possible to permit placements, for at least some subset of items or locations, where the player may risk having to reset if they do not have the required items. *Example: In Super Metroid, if such placements are permitted, a player may have to fight Draygon in order to receive an item which will allow them to leave the area, possibly forcing them to reset if they do not find it and get stuck.
-If not permitted, the player would never have to fight Draygon without first knowing that they will be able to leave.*
+1. It should be possible to control where softlocks are permitted. *Example: In Super Metroid, if such placements are permitted, a player may have to fight Draygon in order to receive an item which will allow them to leave the area, possibly forcing them to reset if they do not find it and get stuck.
+If not permitted, the player would never have to fight Draygon without first knowing that they will be able to leave.
+In harder difficulties, this is permitted.
+   By contrast, in ALttPR, there are potential key layouts of some dungeons such as Ice Palace and Misery Mire where uncareful use of small keys could make the dungeon uncompleteable, and the randomizer wishes to prevent these from occurring.*
-1. (\*) It should be possible to define a game-winning condition.
+1. :heavy_exclamation_mark: It should be possible to define a game-winning condition.

 ### Composability

-1. (\*) It should be possible to divide a single logic modules across multiple files.
+1. :heavy_exclamation_mark: It should be possible to divide a single logic modules across multiple files.
-1. It should be possible to have later definitions override or update earlier ones, possibly conditional on configuration.
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to have
+   later definitions override or update earlier ones, possibly conditional on configuration.
 The overrides apply even in earlier definitions. *Example: A developer wants to account for a new glitch in the logic.
 They do so by writing a file which adds a configuration option for the glitch and updates several requirement functions to refer to it.
 The new definitions replace the previous ones for all purposes, and all logic is based only on the additional definitions.*
-1. (\*) It should be possible to make definitions, overrides, or updates conditional on configuration. *Example: A developer wants to write the logic for a configuration that radically changes the game without needing to put conditionals in every requirement function; instead, they write the logic as a series of overrides and make it conditional on the configuration.*
+1. :heavy_check_mark: :heavy_exclamation_mark: It should be possible to make
+   definitions, overrides, or updates conditional on configuration. *Example: A developer wants to write the logic for a configuration that radically changes the game without needing to put conditionals in every requirement function;
+   instead, they write the logic as a series of overrides and make it conditional on the configuration.*

 ### Functionality

-1. (\*) Peri should provide a library which can be used to parse and work with logic files.
+1. :heavy_exclamation_mark: Peri should provide a library which can be used to parse and work with logic files.
-1. (\*) The library should allow specifying the files composing a module, and the order in which they are loaded.
+1. :heavy_exclamation_mark: The library should allow specifying the files composing a module, and the order in which they are loaded.
 1. The library should allow dynamically adding additional files or updated definitions to an already-loaded module.
-1. (\*) The library should allow querying which locations are accessible given a set of current items and configuration. *Example: A tracker wishes to know which locations can be obtained, given the current items and configuration.*
+1. :heavy_exclamation_mark: The library should allow querying which locations are accessible given a set of current items and configuration. *Example: A tracker wishes to know which locations can be obtained, given the current items and configuration.*
 1. The library should provide queries about what is required to reach a location. *Example: A tracker wishes to display what items remain to reach a location.*
 1. The library should provide queries about visibility in addition to accessibility.
-1. (\*) The library should allow queries about whether a placement obeys all the provided restrictions, given a configuration. *Example: A naive randomizer that shuffles items completely randomly wishes to query whether the result is valid.*
+1. :heavy_exclamation_mark: The library should allow queries about whether a placement obeys all the provided restrictions, given a configuration.
+   *Example: A naive randomizer that shuffles items completely randomly wishes to query whether the result is valid.*
-1. (\*) The library should allow queries that query possible locations to place an item, given the configuration, existing placements and the remaining items which are assumed to be accessible. *Example: A more intelligent randomizer wants to know where it can legally place an item.*
+1. :heavy_exclamation_mark: The library should allow queries that query possible locations to place an item, given the configuration, existing placements and the remaining items which are assumed to be accessible. *Example: A more intelligent randomizer wants to know where it can legally place an item.*

 ### Nice-to-Haves

 The following are nice-to-haves, but it is unlikely they would ever truly be necessary for the language:

 1. It would be nice to be able to provide human-readable names for functions used in evaluations, for functionality like producing a human-readable list of missing requirements for an item.
-1. Supporting multiple items at a single location would avoid the need to name every spot in places where there are many available, at some cost to expressivity and specificness.
 1. It would be nice to support some form of simplification or coalescing in order to be able to do things like automatically calculate the requirements to complete a dungeon.